tokio-rs/rdbc/README.md

 This is filling a different need.
 I love the [Diesel](https://diesel.rs/) approach for building applications but if you are building a generic SQL tool, a business intelligence tool, or a distributed query engine, there is a need to connect to different databases and execute arbitrary SQL.
 This is where we need a standard API and available drivers.

-# RDBC API
+# RDBC API PoC

-Note that the design of the RDBC API is intentionally modeled directly after ODBC and JDBC (except that indices are 0-based rather than 1-based).
+Note that the design of the RDBC API is intentionally modeled directly after ODBC and JDBC (except that indices are 0-based rather than 1-based) and that is likely to change to make this more idiomatic for Rust.

-There is currently no `async` support but that will likely be addressed soon.
+There is currently no `async` support and that will be addressed soon.

+There are also design flaws with the current design, such as the limitation of only being able to create one prepared statement per connection.

+Work is in progress of the next iteration of this project and there will definitely be breaking changes.

 ```rust
 /// Represents database driver that can be shared between threads, and can therefore implement